-Deals, discounts and Groupons aside, the average price of LASIK today is less than $4,200.
+Deals, discounts, and Groupons aside, the average price of LASIK today is about $4,400.
 That represents a significant investment for most of us, making it difficult to believe that LASIK is less expensive today than ever before.

-In 2008, the cost of LASIK was also about $4,000, but in today’s dollars that would be closer to $4,700.
-However, today LASIK costs about the same – about $4,000.
-That alone is about a 15 percent reduction.
-Plus, today’s average hourly wage has increased 20 percent over the same 10-year period to $22.50.
-In 2008, the average American worker needed to work 225 hours to afford a LASIK procedure; today that figure is 178 hours – a 20 percent decrease in terms of work time.
+In 2008, the cost of LASIK was also about $4,000, but in today’s dollars, that would be closer to $5,300.
+However, today the price of LASIK is about $4,400.
+That alone is a 20 percent reduction in the price of LASIK over time.
+Plus, today’s average hourly wage has increased over that timeframe to more than $30.
+In 2008, the average American worker needed to work 186 hours to afford a LASIK procedure; today that figure is 146 hours – a 20 percent decrease in terms of work time.

 But, there is more to the story.
-While the price of LASIK hasn’t changed, there has been a tremendous amount of innovation that has gone into today’s advanced LASIK technologies – making what was already a very good procedure even safer and with better visual outcomes.
+While the price of LASIK hasn’t changed significantly, there has been a tremendous amount of innovation that has gone into today’s advanced LASIK technologies – making what was already a very good procedure even safer and with better visual outcomes.

-- First, find a LASIK surgeon you are confident in and have a thorough consultation which includes an evaluation to make sure your eyes are healthy, if you are a good candidate, and what the surgeon recommends.
+- Find a LASIK surgeon you are confident in and have a thorough consultation which includes an evaluation to make sure your eyes are healthy, if you are a good candidate, and what the surgeon recommends.

-- While at the consult, here are a few questions to ask your surgeon about the cost of LASIK.
+- While at the consult, here are a few questions to ask during LASIK consultation.

-- Then, check with your insurance carrier to find out if you have any vision care benefits that may help and if your surgeon is in your provider network.
+- Then, check your insurance carrier’s LASIK coverage to find out if you have any vision care benefits that may help and if your surgeon is in your provider network.

 - Look into your employee benefits to see if you have access to Flexible Spending Arrangements (FSA) or Health Savings Accounts that allow you to set aside tax-free money for qualified health expenses, such as LASIK.

-- Think about any bonuses, gifts, or tax refunds you may be entitled to; for example, the recent CARES Act stimulus checks.
+- Think about any bonuses (like the latest trend in signing bonuses for new jobs), gifts, or tax refunds you may be entitled to; for example, the recent CARES Act stimulus checks.
 These unexpected windfalls are terrific opportunities to invest in your better vision and quality of life.

-You can learn more about the cost of LASIK, how to evaluate deals and ways to make LASIK fit in your budget by visiting the Investing in Vision Correction category on this blog.
+You can learn more about the price of LASIK, how to evaluate deals, and ways to make LASIK fit in your budget by visiting the Investing in Vision Correction category on this blog.